top of page

 Advantages - reasons to do focus groups online

-Focus groups allow to engage with a group of research participants directly AND for them to engage with each-other about your research topic.
-Practically, bringing people together from a global perspective has never been easier or cheaper, allowing people who would previously been excluded from research to be included.
+Focus groups allow you to engage with a group of research participants directly AND for them to engage with each-other about your research topic.
+Practically, bringing people together from a global perspective has never been easier or cheaper; allowing people who would have previously been excluded from research to be included.

 Methodologically, focus groups, if facilitated appropriately, can allow community and participant involvement in ways that surveys, questionnaires and one-to-one interviews simply can't.
 Participatory research can foreground the voices, stories and meaning-making of groups that need to be understood for the sake of those groups and society, and indeed the planet.